Last updated on May 17th, 2018

 Isn’t it cool!

 The knowledge of knowledge verses beliefs and the falling rocks (discussed in the previous article) are enough to figure out who to believe.
-(If you do not understand the previous sentence read the articles shown to the right in the ‘related’ section)
+(If you do not understand the previous sentence read the articles shown to the right or at the end of this article in the ‘related’ section)

 Have you done an honest assessment of what you know verses what you believe?
 Did you read parts one and two?